About severe.im

 If you ever spot a problem, or want to reach out, there's always a contact form for that.

 Below, some details about each of the sections of the main page -- what data is used, where it comes from, and so on.
-If you're looking at the main page from a phone, you might not realize that there are two columns (why I refer to left and right, below).
+If you're looking at the main page from a phone, you might not realize that the desktop version shows two columns (why I refer to left and right, below).

 Satellite Imagery (Left Column)